-- Complete all required classroom modules with a grade of at least 70%; - Meet the grade requirements for the module components, if applicable; - Complete all program requirements. - Successfully complete a total of 160 clock hours in an approved externship; and - Receive satisfactory evaluations from the externship facility. - Be current with his/her financial obligation to the College.
+- Complete all required classroom modules with a grade of at least 70%; - Meet the grade requirements for the module components, if applicable; - Complete all program requirements. - Successfully complete a total of 160 clock hours in an approved externship; and - Receive satisfactory evaluations from the externship facility. - Be current with his/her financial obligation to the School. - Massage Therapists successful completion of 30 clock hours in an approved clinic